 - The photograph should not be taken outside as direct sunlight causes shadows, glare, or reflections which we cannot accept.

-- The photograph must have a solid white or light-colored plain background, without designs or patterns (suggestion: plain wall).
+- The photograph must have a light-colored plain background (suggestion: plain wall).

 - The photograph must show a full face, front view of the cardholder, no profiles or angles.

 - The photograph must be a headshot, like a passport-style photo (we cannot accept any torso-view photos)

 - Make sure top of head is not cut off and is clearly visible.

 - The cardholder must appear in normal street attire (no costumes), without a hat or other headgear and no dark glasses.

 - The photograph must be that of the cardholder only (no other people, no animals or objects, etc., are permitted).

 - NOTE: Photo file size should not exceed 800 KB for successful processing.